Dual vs Second Passport: Differences in Statuses

 Investors can get second citizenship in many countries of the world.
 Let’s talk about popular options.

-Citizenship of the Caribbean countries, such as Antigua and Barbuda, Grenada, Dominica, Saint Lucia, and Saint Kitts and Nevis.
+Citizenship of the Caribbean countries, such as Antigua and Barbuda, Grenada, Dominica, St Lucia, and St Kitts and Nevis.
 Investors receive a passport remotely, the procedure takes several months.

 Cosmopolitans acquire Caribbean citizenship in order to: